Arudjreis/awesome-security-GRC/README.md

 # :mortar_board: What is Security GRC?

 The security GRC field is covering lots of ground and include a varied number of tasks and responsibilities.
-Some of them will sound exciting, some will reignite very painful memories.
+Some of them will sound exciting, some will reignite painful memories.

 ## :guardsman: Governance

 Governance, as the name implies, focuses on how security is managed and its oversight.
 This could include building the security strategy, managing the security programme and ensuring continous monitoring of workstreams.

 This would also be the area responsible for orchestration and metrics for your security programme.
 In other words, the always useful dashboard with 15 graphs and thousands of data points would be include in the governance efforts.
+Your policies and procedures are also part of Governance as they help shape your vision of security and detail what is expected from everyone.

+Managing stakeholders is also central to Governance efforts.
+Relationship with the different teams, managing upwards and delivering the right level of information to senior executives.

 ## :chart_with_upwards_trend: Risk Management